How The Opioid Epidemic Affects The Jewish Community

 What Addiction Treatment Programs Are Available For Jewish Communities?

-The United States is home to a variety of Jewish drug and alcohol rehab centers, including drug abuse rehab centers that offer Hebrew rehab programs.
+The United States is home to a variety of Jewish drug and alcohol rehab centers, including substance use disorder rehab centers that incorporate Jewish religious traditions, Hebrew prayer, and Torah study into the recovery process.

 Faith-based rehab programs will typically offer standard substance abuse services, like detoxification and support groups, in addition to faith-based treatments.